dywisor/roverlay/doc/rst/usage.rst

   * **done** with *p* - the overlay creator takes control over *p* and may decide to write *p*'s ebuild now (or later)

-5. write the overlay
+6. write the overlay

-   * write all ebuilds
-     (supports threads on a per package basis)
+   * write all ebuilds and apply patches to them (supports threads on a per package basis)

    * write the *metadata.xml* files